Dancing on Ice: Dancing on Ice at Christmas (2019)

 A Christmas special aired on 22 December 2019 featuring performances from all the couples of the series 12, previous winner Ray Quinn, series 11 contestant Gemma Collins, and Torvill and Dean.
 Jake Quickenden was also supposed to be performing, but on 13 November 2019, it was announced that he had to pull out due to a neck injury.

 Dancing on Ice: The Greatest Show on Ice (2021)

 Due to a number of early withdrawals and to give the remaining contestants sufficient time to recover from any injuries, series 13 was paused for one week and the episode scheduled to air on 21 February was replaced with a pre-recorded special celebrating the most memorable moments in the show's history.

+Merchandise

+In November 2008, ITV Global Entertainment secured a publishing deal with Ghostlight to publish a game based on the series for the Nintendo DS and Wii.

 Dancing on Ice: The Tour

+Torvill and Dean's Dancing on Ice: The Live Tour is a nationwide tour in the United Kingdom.
+It began in 2007 following the success of the television series Dancing on Ice.

+During the second series of Dancing on Ice on ITV, it was announced that the show would be taken on a UK arena tour.
+The tour was presented by former contestant and Dancing on Ice Exclusive host Andi Peters and featured contestants from the UK and Australian series of the show competing against each other for audience votes (cast via SMS).
+Each contestant performed two solo routines for the judges: (Nicky Slater, Jason Gardiner, Karen Barber, Robin Cousins, and a guest judge who varied at each location).
+The two couples with the most votes then proceeded to the Bolero Dance-Off.
+Following the completion of the dance-off, the judges selected a winner decided by a majority vote.
+The live show also featured numerous performances from Jayne Torvill and Christopher Dean as well as the professional skaters from the television series and other special guests.